Vietnam: 50th Anniversary Operation Bribie

 The order for Operation Bribie came just before midday.
 A Squadron, 3rd Cavalry Regiment was to take C Company 6RAR in Armoured Personnel Carriers and clear and secure a Landing Zone near where the enemy would pass as they retreated to their jungle bases.
 A, B and D Companies would come in on choppers.

 Hard terrain for the APCs slowed their progress.
 But A Company landed without incident at the unsecured LZ and moved quickly from the open grassland into the cover of the forest.
 But within 200 or so metres were set upon by small arms, machine guns and snipers positioned in the trees.
 The exact location of the enemy was all by impossible to pinpoint.
-Six members of 2 Platoon were killed or wounded in less than a minute.

 B Company arrived next, but to a much warmer reception than A Company had faced just 20 minutes earlier.
 None in B Coy would have considered being the first Australians to leap from their choppers under direct enemy fire to be an achievement of note.
 The Coy, under Major Ian MacKay, moved into position ready for orders.
 The woods were in part patchy and in other areas heavy with dense trees.